Shilta

+Etymology

+The name is of Aramaic origins.
+During the Crusader era the place was called Kefrscilta or Capharscylta.

 History

 Persian to Mamluk periods

 Shards from the Persian, Hellenistic, Roman, Byzantine periods have been found here, and possible shards from the Umayyad, Abbasid and the Crusader periods.
-During the Crusader era the place was called Kefrscilta or Capharscylta.
 Shards from the Mamluk period have also been found, though Finkelstein label this find questionable.

 Ottoman period

+The village likely saw settlement during the 19th century, given its absence from the Early Ottoman defter.

 In 1870, Victor Guérin visited and noted that the village was "reduced to a few houses, it succeeded an ancient locality, as is proved by several cisterns dug in the middle of a rocky platform flattened by the man's hand, and a number of stones scattered here and there or embedded in Muslim buildings."

 An Ottoman village list from about the same year showed that Schi’ra had 13 houses and a population of 41, though the population count included men, only.
 It was noted that it was located east of Jimzu.

+By the beginning of the 20th century, residents from Kharbatha Bani Harith settled the site, establishing it as a dependency – or satellite village – of their home village.

 British Mandate

 According to a census conducted in 1931 by the British Mandate authorities, Shilta had a population of 22 inhabitants, in 7 houses.

 The village had a mosque at the north end of the village, and there was a shrine of Shayk Ahmad al Shiltawi near it.